sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 title: Upgrading from previous versions of Sparkle
 ---

-We strongly recommend upgrading Sparkle to the [latest stable version](//github.com/{{ site.github_username }}/Sparkle/releases), as there have been important fixes in reliability and [security](/documentation/security) of updates.
+We strongly recommend upgrading Sparkle to the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases), as there have been important fixes in reliability and [security](/documentation/security) of updates.
 Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

-## Upgrading from Sparkle 1.x to 2.x (Beta)
+## Upgrading from Sparkle 1.x to 2.0 (Beta)

-**Note**: Sparkle 2.x is in a pre-release / beta state and not production ready.
+**Note**: Sparkle 2.0 is in a pre-release / beta state and not production ready yet.

 The `SUUpdater` class has been deprecated and split up in Sparkle 2.x, but it is still functional for transitional purposes.